Chapter 11.5 – Port-City Relationships

 Other marquee destinations, including Barcelona, Dubrovnik, Santorini, and the French Riviera, have experienced similar issues.
 The port authority of Barcelona had to substantiate the benefits of cruising using several studies to justify its cruise operations.
 Dubrovnik decided to limit the number of arriving cruise tourists to a maximum of two ships, combining 8,000 passengers per day at the historic city, and Santorini put the same threshold on daily cruise passenger arrivals.
 French Riviera ports limit the arrivals to 5,000 cruise passengers per day.

 Whether these challenges are well-founded or not, some conceptions and perceptions have to be addressed to achieve sustainable growth.
-Cruising is inextricably linked with the carrying capacity of the hosting city, such as the ability of the destination to absorb tourism before negative impacts are felt.
+Cruising is inextricably linked to the carrying capacity of the hosting city, such as the ability of the destination to absorb tourism before negative impacts are felt.
 Exceeding the carrying capacity can cause unacceptable changes to the physical environment or negatively affect the experience of visitors.
-The need for cruising to take into account the needs of civil societies that host them is essential due to the periodic overcrowding of cultural sites and historic cities, the limited carrying capacity of certain well-established destinations, the endemic problems of local tourism economies, the dominance of foreign firms enjoying the majority of spending benefits, and the consequent altering of local population perceptions.
-Estimating carrying capacity in terms of how many cruise passengers can be hosted or how many are wanted raises questions associated with several parameters, such as who decides management objectives, and what exactly the attributes and capabilities of the destination are.
+The need for cruising to take into account the needs of civil societies that host them is essential due to the periodic overcrowding of cultural sites and historic cities, the limited carrying capacity of specific well-established destinations, the endemic problems of local tourism economies, the dominance of foreign firms enjoying the majority of spending benefits, and the consequent alteration of local population perceptions.
+Estimating carrying capacity in terms of how many cruise passengers can be hosted or how many are wanted raises questions associated with several parameters, such as who decides management objectives, and what precisely the attributes and capabilities of the destination are.

 C. Expanding in line with local strategies